Kuravanji: Production

 S. S. Rajendran was initially to play the lead role in Kuravanji.
 However, due to some "friction" between him and M. Karunanidhi, the role was later offered to Sivaji Ganesan.
 He was hesitant to accept as he believed Rajendran would misunderstand him if he accepted, but after being reassured by Karunanidhi, Ganesan accepted the offer out of respect.
 Kuravanji is Ganesan's 60th film as an actor.
 During the shoot, Ganesan chose to wear a gunny sack instead of the woollen clothes that were given to him.
 He wanted to "connect with the reality of the character of a tribesman".
+Rajasulochana had been offered to act in the film but declined.

 Soundtrack

 The music was composed by T. R. Pappa.
-Lyrics were by Thirikooda Rasappa Kavirayar, Thanjai N. Ramaiah Dass, Kannadasan, M. Karunanidhi and Kudanthai R. Krishnamurthi.

 Reception

 Kanthan of Kalki noted that the film's lengthy runtime was not a detriment to it being an entertainer.